pub type Surface = RCHandle<SkSurface>;Expand description

 pub unsafe fn from_mtk_view( context: &mut RecordingContext, mtk_view: Handle, origin: SurfaceOrigin, sample_count: impl Into<Option<usize>>, color_type: ColorType, color_space: impl Into<Option<ColorSpace>>, surface_props: Option<&SurfaceProps>, ) -> Option<Self>

-Creates Surface
+Creates Surface from MTKView.

-.
+Returned Surface takes a reference on the MTKView.
 The ref on the layer will be

-released when the Surface
+released when the Surface is destroyed.

 Only available when Metal API is enabled.

-Will grab the current drawable from the layer and use its texture as a backend_rt
+Will grab the current drawable from the layer and use its texture as a backend_rt to

 create a renderable surface.

-- LCD striping orientation and setting for device independent fonts; may beNone
+context- GPU contextlayer-gpu::mtl::Handle(expected to be aMTKView*)sample_cnt- samples per pixel, or 0 to disable full scene anti-aliasingcolor_space- range of colors; may beNonesurface_props- LCD striping orientation and setting for device independent fonts; may beNone

-Returns: created Surface
+Returns: created Surface, or None

 Source§impl Surface